 - Aromatase inhibitors – Aromatase inhibitors are designed to stop the enzyme aromatase.
 This enzyme converts other hormones into estrogen.

 As you can imagine, altering your hormones in any way can come with potential side effects.
 Consult your doctor to determine if hormone therapy would be right for you.

 Is ovarian cancer treatable?
 Thankfully, yes.
 As with most cancers, the earlier that ovarian cancer is treated, the more successful the outcome.
-For more information about treatment options, reach out to Immunity Therapy Center today!
+For more information about treatment options, including holistic treatment for ovarian cancer, reach out to Immunity Therapy Center today!

 At Immunity Therapy Center, our goal is to provide objective, updated, and research-based information on all health-related topics.
 This article is based on scientific research and/or other scientific articles.
 All information has been fact-checked and reviewed by Dr. Carlos Bautista, a Board Certified Medical Doctor at Immunity Therapy Center.
 All information published on the site must undergo an extensive review process to ensure accuracy.
 This article contains trusted sources with all references hyperlinked for the reader's visibility.